federicomor/frenet-trihedron/README.md

 6. molt: the coefficient to determine the magnitude of the vectors of the trihedron
 7. the first and second derivatives of the components

-which appears in the first lineso of the script.
+All of that appears in the first lines of the script.

 ```julia
 n = 200